coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # Health Checks

-^ there are two types of healthchecks, readiness, and liveness.
+^ Types: readiness and liveness.

 ^ readiness probes let kubernetes know your application is ready to serve traffic